ronanchris/session-continuity-kit-ronan-v3/EXAMPLES.md

 - Have existing project with context switching problems
 - Want to optimize daily productivity immediately
 - Need systematic session planning and focus

-### **Start with AI-COLLABORATION-CORE.md if you...**
-- Work extensively with AI tools already
-- Want to establish systematic collaboration patterns
-- Need enterprise-grade AI interaction standards

 ### **Deploy complete system if you...**
 - Manage multiple complex projects